What is vocational school?

 Research shows that up to 43% of college graduates start their careers in jobs that don’t require a college degree.
 Furthermore, 29% of those graduates are still underemployed after 10 years in the workforce.

 Thankfully, college is only one path toward a stable, high-paying career.

 Why vocational training is increasingly popular

-The outlook for non-degree holders is improving, and some of the best jobs on the market go to people without traditional college degrees.
+The outlook for non-degree holders is improving, with some of the best and highest paying jobs without a degree required going to people with vocational training rather than traditional four-year college degrees.

 Bright outlook for non-degree holders

 Many companies are rethinking the degree requirements in their hiring processes, opening jobs to applicants who possess relevant skills and demonstrate an ability to learn quickly.

 Some of the biggest brands in the world are on board with hiring people who didn’t graduate from college.
 Per a Guide2Research report on the best companies to work for without a college degree:

 - Google has opened advanced positions to people who don’t have college degrees, including senior interaction designer, business intelligence manager, and technical program manager